Code-Institute-Submissions/The-Atmintis-Game/README.md

 ## Credit & Acknowledgements

-Huge thank you to: WebDevSimplified, they have some fantastic tutorials on how to design and more importantly work with objects in javascript, The tutorials helped me with javascript and understanding the why.
+Huge thank you to: WebDevSimplified, they have some fantastic tutorials on how to design and more importantly work with objects in javascript, The tutorials helped me with javascript and understanding the why, I also used the same logic in parts of the coding.

 https://github.com/WebDevSimplified